 In exchange for providing these benefits, your employer is protected from lawsuits.
 And by filing a workers’ comp claim, your employer cannot typically be sued.
 However, if a third party plays a role in your work injury, you may be able to sue that party.

-If you suffer an injury at work, filing a workers’ compensation claim can help relieve some of the financial burden.
+If you suffer an injury at work, filing a workers’ compensation claim can help relieve some of the financial burdens.

 Workers’ Compensation Benefits